 Finland’s resolve is, in some ways, pulling Sweden along with it, which was a bit more politically divided on the issue, and reckoned more deeply with its longstanding tradition of nonalignment.
 “We will never have this sense of urgency, in the same way as Finland because of its history, its proximity to Russia,” said Anna Wieslander, the Stockholm-based director for Northern Europe at the Atlantic Council.

-But Sweden and Finland’s close partnership means they will likely move in lockstep.
-NATO and its members are expected to openly welcome them (with a potential hiccup or two).
+But Sweden and Finland’s close partnership means they will likely move quickly through the ascension process, at least now that Turkey’s opposition has lifted.
 There is also a sense of urgency.
 Finland and Sweden are not formally protected by NATO’s mutual defense guarantees until they are actually in the pact.

 Russia, of course, is not thrilled.
-Moscow has repeatedly warned against NATO membership once it became clear these two were on the path toward it.
-On Thursday, Russia’s foreign ministry said that Helsinki must be aware of the “consequences” of its move, and Kremlin spokesperson Dmitry Peskov threatened a “corresponding symmetrical response.”
-Russia’s struggles in Ukraine, among other factors, make any sort of military threat against Finland or Sweden unlikely, though experts and officials believe other types of hybrid warfare are possible, like disinformation campaigns or cyberattacks.
+Moscow had repeatedly warned against NATO membership for these countries, but also seemed to concede it had limited recourse.
+Putin in May said there is “no immediate threat to Russia from an expansion [of NATO] to include these countries.”
+And Russia’s war in Ukraine, among other factors, makes any sort of military threat against Finland or Sweden unlikely, though experts and officials believe other types of hybrid warfare are possible, like disinformation campaigns or cyberattacks.

 But Finland and Sweden’s prospective NATO membership is ultimately a defeat for Putin.
 The war in Ukraine is about more than NATO expansion, but if Putin sought to curtail the alliance’s influence in Europe, he has only managed to broaden and deepen it.
-Or as Finnish President Niinistö said Wednesday, when asked how Putin would respond to his country’s NATO decision: “You caused this — look at the mirror.”
+Or as Finnish President Sauli Niinistö said in May, when asked how Putin might respond to his country’s NATO decision: “You caused this — look at the mirror.”

 When two nonaligned countries stop being polite and start getting real(ly into NATO)